I received the following comment in my inbox on Monday morning:

-I have a couple of thoughts here.
+I have a few thoughts here.
 First, don’t spam me.
 Second, if you have to spam me, do not make it something that on its face makes you look awful.
 Pretending that you were “just made aware” that there may be an underinsured motorist claim in a motorcycle accident while you are holding yourself out as Mr. Motorcycle Accident Lawyer?
 Not a good idea.
-Have we gotten to the point where personal injury lawyers cannot even give us good quality spam?
+Have we gotten to where personal injury lawyers cannot even give us good quality spam?

-The competition for Internet traffic for personal injury lawyers – particularly accident lawyers since that is the one thing everyone and their mothers seems to think they can do – is increasing exponentially.
+The competition for Internet traffic for personal injury lawyers—particularly accident lawyers since that is the one thing everyone and their mothers seem to think they can do—is increasing exponentially.
 I’m feeling it from other Maryland accident lawyers.
 In response to this competition, everyone is looking for that extra edge.
-In this case, either Scott Sullivan or someone working on his behalf took this competition one step too far by spamming a blog.
+Here, either Scott Sullivan or someone working on his behalf took this competition one step too far by spamming a blog.